johnvenkiah/CI_PP5_John_Venkiah/README.md

 ### Structure

-This website has over 15 pages, with a dynamic navigation bar at the top of the screen, giving users access to the most important pages at all times.
+This website has 9 custom pages, with a dynamic navigation bar at the top of the screen, giving users access to the most important pages at all times.

 #### Pages